DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 14. After initializing RGB LED strip, let the 1st and 2nd LEDs show red light, the 3rd and 4th LEDs show green light, and the 5th, 6th and 7th LEDs show blue light.
+* 14.After initializing RGB LED strip, let the 1st and 2nd LEDs show red light, the 3rd and 4th LEDs show green light, and the 5th, 6th and 7th LEDs show blue light.

 ```blocks